zoffixznet/IOwesomeness/Action-Plan.md

 **Proposed Change:**
 - Move `IO::Path.spurt` implementation to `IO::Handle`.
 Remove all of its parameters, except for a single positional `Cool:D` parameter.
+    - the bin/non-bin mode is selected based on whether the handle is in bin/non-bin mode
 - Make `IO::Path.spurt` delegate to `IO::Handle`
     - Remove `:bin` argument and ascertain the spurt mode based on the type of the content to be spurted